sangkhochil/java/README.md

 * ConcurrentHashMap introduced in Java 5 with other concurrency utils such as CountDownLatch, CyclicBarrier and BlockingQueue.
 * ConcurrentHashMap is very similar to HashTable but it provides better concurrency level.
 * we can synchonize HashMap using Collections.synchronizedMap(Map)
-* difference between ConcurrentHashMap and Collections.synchronizedMap(Map)In case of Collections.synchronizedMap(Map), it locks whole HashTable object but in ConcurrentHashMap, it locks only part of it.
-You will understand it in later part.
+* difference between ConcurrentHashMap and Collections.synchronizedMap(Map)In case of Collections.synchronizedMap(Map), it locks whole HashTable object but in ConcurrentHashMap, it locks only part of it. we will understand it in later part.
 * ConcurrentHashMap class has a inner class called Segment
 * ConcurrentHashMap locks only part of it.It actually locks a Segment